 After a successful market test in St. Louis, the fast-food chain plans to bring the vegan Whopper to menus across the U.S.

-The only prank that the burger joint played in the spirit of the sneaky holiday took place back in March, when traditional Whopper orders were swapped for Impossible Whoppers, unbeknownst to customers.
-Burger King uploaded a video of the prank to its official YouTube channel, and based on the footage, it seems like even self-proclaimed beef connoisseurs can't tell the difference between a regular Whopper and the Impossible Burger.
+The first people who got to try the Impossible Whopper were subject to a prank that the burger joint played back in March.
+Traditional Whopper orders were swapped for Impossible Whoppers, unbeknownst to customers.
+Burger King uploaded a video of the prank to its official YouTube channel, and based on the footage, it seems like even self-proclaimed beef connoisseurs couldn't tell the difference between a regular Whopper and the Impossible Burger.

-While it's not immediately clear which Burger King locations will get to test the vegan Whopper next (or when, exactly, that might happen), the positive customer feedback thus far means that the Impossible Whopper could soon join the ranks of other plant-based fast-food orders like White Castle's Impossible Burger sliders, Carl Jr.'s Beyond Burger, and more.
+Burger King isn't the only chain trying to appeal to customers who want alternatives to meat.
+The Impossible Whopper has joined the ranks of other plant-based fast-food orders like White Castle's Impossible Burger sliders, Carl Jr.'s Beyond Burger, and more.

 If you're wondering whether the Impossible Whopper might be a "healthier" alternative to the traditional Whopper, we do know that the vegan version is slated to have the same amount of protein as its beefy counterpart, but with 15 percent less fat and 90 percent less cholesterol, according to The New York Times.
 Still, the sandwich is "a flame-grilled, plant-based patty topped with freshly sliced tomatoes, fresh lettuce, creamy mayonnaise, ketchup, crunchy pickles, and sliced white onions on a toasted sesame seed bun," according to its official press release.
 Translation: The burger delivers all the same fixings and flavor as the original, minus the meat.
 (Related: My Search for the Best Veggie Burger and Meat Alternatives Money Can Buy)

-Overall, should the partnership between Burger King and Impossible Foods go through, it would be a pretty huge deal for both parties.
-Note that Burger King will be charging a dollar extra for an Impossible patty over the OG Whopper and that the creamy mayo on the menu is not vegan, so if you're strictly plant-based, just be advised you'll have to order without.
+The fact that Burger King will now sell the Impossible Whopper nationwide is a pretty huge deal for vegans veg-curious folks alike.
+Note that Burger King charges a dollar extra for an Impossible patty over the OG Whopper and that the creamy mayo on the menu is not vegan, so if you're strictly plant-based, just be advised you'll have to order without.